UsboKirishima/TOONc/README.md

 ## License

-BSD 3-Clause License.
+MIT License.
 See source files for details.

 ## Author